fpereiro/gotoB/tutorial/tutorial.md

 Now, `counterText` will be a string that says `'Counter is 0'`.
 You can check this by printing `counterText` to the developer console, by adding the line `console.log (counterText);`.
 When you open the [developer console](https://developer.chrome.com/docs/devtools/open/) of your browser, you'll see the text being printed.

-Side note: printing the values of variables to the console is an essential tool when developing programs, since it gives you feedback and the ability to know if you're onto the right track.
+**Side note**: printing the values of variables to the console is an essential tool when developing programs, since it gives you feedback and the ability to know if you're onto the right track.

 We now need to extract the `0` from the string.
 There are many ways to do this, but we'll choose the following one: split the text into words using the `split` function, then getting the third word.